 1. The sibling bickering starts early.

 I warned my oldest son for months that as soon as his little brother could move around, he would be chasing after him.
-His toys and personal space would be free reign if they were within his little brother’s reach.
+His toys and personal space would be free rein if they were within his little brother’s reach.
 Now that I have a curious mobile baby, he loves to explore.
 Ownership and personal space mean nothing to him, nor does keeping his hands and mouth to himself.

 I’m already hearing my three-year old whine, “He’s touching me!
 Stop!”
 Sometimes the baby responds to this griping with a high-pitched screech.